20 fab Xmas fairs and markets

 Blenheim Palace Christmas Market, Oxon

 What to expect: Blenheim Palace is extra in every sense of the word – especially at Christmas.
 The Illuminated Winter Trail is always a, quite literal, highlight, as the spectacular grounds are lit up with lasers, projections, and thousands of lights.
-But this year the palace adds a Christmas market to its yuletide offering, with wooden chalets selling a hand-picked curation of gifts – from ceramics and textiles, to accessories, toys and food.
+But the Christmas Market (22Nov-15 Dec) and Living Crafts Fair (14-17 Nov) complete its yuletide offering, with wooden chalets selling a hand-picked curation of gifts – from ceramics and textiles, to accessories, toys and food.

 Winchester Cathedral Christmas Market, Hants